ZachJMoore/smart-kiln-hardware/README.md

 SmartKiln brings a smarter, better, more connected ecosystem to all your kilns.
 With SmartKiln you have full access through the cloud to all of your connected kilns.

-SmartKiln provides all and more of the following features:
+The SmartKiln beta currently provides all and more of the following features:

 - **Remotely control kilns from anywhere**
 - **Add, edit, and sync multiple firing schedules from one place**
+- **Unlimited firing schedule ramps**
 - **View real-time kiln data and charted temperature data points for multiple kilns**
 - **Easily see current state of all linked kilns**
 - **Edit kiln temperature display types and temperature offsets**
-- **Easily switch between displaying Celsius and Fahrenheit temperatures**
+- **Easily switch between displaying Celsius and Fahrenheit**

 After downloading the SmartKiln app for your device, follow all the steps below to setup your own kiln controller powered by the SmartKiln ecosystem.